RasmussenLab/vamb/README.md

 ### Installing by compiling the Cython yourself

 If you can't/don't want to use pip, you can do it the hard way: Get the most recent versions of the Python packages `cython`, `numpy`, `torch` and `pysam`.
 Compile `src/_vambtools.pyx` using Cython and move the resulting executable to the inner vamb directory.
-You can then run by invoking the Python interpreter shown below.
+You can then run Vamb by invoking the Python interpreter as shown below.

 # Running